jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 final String teamRoles = 'teamRoles_example'; // String | Comma separated string used to filter users based on any of the specified team roles, can only be used in conjunction with `in_team`  Example: `?in_team=4eb6axxw7fg3je5iyasnfudc5y&team_roles=team_user` will return users that are only team users and not admins or guests  __Minimum server version__: 5.26

 try {
-  final List&lt;MMUser&gt;? result = await client.users.getUsers(page, perPage, inTeam, notInTeam, inChannel, notInChannel, inGroup, groupConstrained, withoutTeam, active, inactive, role, sort, roles, channelRoles, teamRoles); // await the Future<List&lt;MMUser&gt;?>
+  final List&lt;MmUser&gt;? result = await client.users.getUsers(page, perPage, inTeam, notInTeam, inChannel, notInChannel, inGroup, groupConstrained, withoutTeam, active, inactive, role, sort, roles, channelRoles, teamRoles); // await the Future<List&lt;MmUser&gt;?>
   print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostUsersApi->getUsers: $e\n');